akinwilson/heed/README.md

 ## To do: 3 Jan 2025
+- [] You need to be able to run the entire pipeline with docker-compose.
+The issue that is currently persisting is the decoding of the [opus]() which you are currently tracking via [here](https://stackoverflow.com/questions/79325937/audio-stream-how-to-decode-opus-format-being-streamed-from-browser-to-server)

-- [] Figure out issue with tensorrt: https://github.com/onnx/onnx-tensorrt/issues/1009.
-Cannot use as execution provider at the momen
+- [] Figure out issue with tensorrt: you are currently tracking this issue via [here](https://github.com/onnx/onnx-tensorrt/issues/1009).
+Cannot use as execution provider CUDA, but not tensorrt for the speed up of merging the weights and biases.
 - [] figure out how to stream audio from browser to server. followed [this tutorial](https://dev.to/deepgram/live-transcription-with-python-and-django-4aj2).
 - [] figure out how to include the `kms` library in the fitting container.
 Its part of private repository so running -e